OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

 https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/CMIP6/2300/RGI06/run_hydro_gcm_from_2000_ACCESS-CM2_ssp126_bc_2000_2019_Batch_0_1000.nc
 (the different options are explained in detail below).

-Each netCDF file contains the projections from up to 1000 glaciers for a single GCM, scenario, RGI region and historical projection option from 2000 until 2100.
+Each netCDF file contains the projections from up to 1000 glaciers for a single GCM, scenario, RGI region and historical projection option from 2000 until 2099, 2100, 2299 or 2300.
 The timestep always corresponds to the glacier state at the beginning of the year, i.e., 2000 means 01-01-2000.
 We have run the `run_with_hydro` task of OGGM on a monthly basis, and thus, the following variables are included:

 | variable                     | description                                                        | unit       | coords                         |
 |:-----------------------------|:-------------------------------------------------------------------|:-----------|:-------------------------------|